serenity-is/blog/2017-08-08-what-is-in-premium.md

 ![Mail Queue](img/2017-08-08/card-view.png)

-This feature is implemented as a Mixin you that you can simply apply to any of your grids (EntityGrid / DataGrid).
+This feature is implemented as a Mixin that you can simply apply to any of your grids (EntityGrid / DataGrid).

 We used *Vue.js* ([https://vuejs.org/](https://vuejs.org/)) for card templates, so you can simply customize it to your needs and use any property available in your rows.